 A. Summary

 The Fund promotes climate change mitigation and avoiding issuers with a high carbon intensity, and which do not have a credible transition strategy.
-The Fund promotes support for the UNGC principles (which cover matters including human rights, labour, corruption, and environmental pollution).
-The Fund also seeks to avoid investments in certain activities with the potential to cause harm to human health and wellbeing by applying binding exclusions.
-Specifically, issuers are excluded if they derive (1) any revenue from the production, manufacture, management or storage of fissile materials used in/for nuclear weapons.
-(2) more than 10% of their revenue from oil sands extraction, arctic oil and gas, thermal coal extraction and power generation, palm oil, or tobacco.
+The Fund also seeks to avoid investments in certain activities with the potential to cause harm to human health and wellbeing by applying binding exclusions and promotes support for UNGC principles (which cover matters including human rights, labour, corruption and environmental pollution.

-For the purposes of the AMF doctrine, the extra-financial analysis or rating is higher than:
+For the purposes of the AMF doctrine, the extra-financial analysis or rating, as described above, is higher than:

 1. 90% for equities issued by large capitalisation companies whose registered office is located in "developed" countries, debt securities and money market instruments with an investment grade credit rating, sovereign debt issued by developed countries.